 - c.
 Describe any structures on the site.
-Buildings, yard, parking area. - d.
+Not applicable - d.
 Will any structures be demolished?
-If so, what?
-No. - e.
+If so, what? $$\mathrm{No}$$ - e.
 What is the current zoning classification of the site?
-Parcel 061634 is zoned Residential.
-Parcel 0290346 is zoned General Commercial and Residential. - f.
+Agriculture 5 and Forest & Range - f.
 What is the current comprehensive plan designation of the site?
-Easton Type 1 LAMRID - g.
-If applicable, what is the current shoreline master program designation of the site? - h.
+Rural Residential and Rural Working - g.
+If applicable, what is the current shoreline master program designation of the site?
+Site is not near a shoreline - h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.
-No. - Approximately how many people would reside or work in the completed project?
-Site is developed and there are currently 2-5 people; no additional people will be added to the site. - j.
+Yes.
+Type 9, Type 4, and Type 2 Streams. - i.
+Approximately how many people would reside or work in the completed project?
+None - j.
 Approximately how many people would the completed project displace?
-None. - k.
-Proposed measures to avoid or reduce displacement impacts, if any: N/A - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:
+None - k.
+Proposed measures to avoid or reduce displacement impacts, if any: None proposed - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: Not applicable - m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: